What is dance movement therapy?

 Dunphy, K., Mullane, S. & Guthrie, J. (2015).

 Other information about dance movement therapy in Australasia is available in our:

 - Dance Therapy Collections series 1, 2, 3 and 4

-- Bi-annual journal Moving On, which is available by subscription and back copies of single articles
+- Bi-annual journal Moving On, which is available by subscription and for sale of individual articles

 Dance movement therapy in the news